 Empower your students to “Be the Change” with the “Power of One” project

-Set Your Soul on Fire – The Inspired Teacher Podcast
+Upgrade Your Dreams – The Inspired Teacher Podcast

 I know what you might be thinking–this is supposed to be an interview, not one of just me–well, sorry, you’re stuck with me.
 I figured it was time to put my money where my mouth is & to talk about my own best lesson in Social Studies.
 Truth be told, this episode was the result of two factors; my desire to share one of my favorite projects, and my inability to make schedules match with a few of my upcoming guests.